 What to Bring#

-- Sunglasses — Essential for pre-sunset glare
+- Sunglasses — The pre-sunset glare off the water is intense

-- Cash tip — For the crew (€5-10 per person customary)
+- Cash tip — For the crew (€5-10 per person is customary and appreciated)

 Best Time for Sunset Cruises#